 As it stands, the rules of these three saving instruments differ.
 Resultantly, the benefits they offer to subscribers also vary.
 Hence, it is highly essential to learn the GPF rules in detail for making an informed decision regarding whether it is ideal for one’s financial objectives or not.

-Before venturing into the nitty-gritty of GPF, it is apropos to have a basic understanding of what it is.
 General Provident Fund allows individuals to deposit a sum of money periodically in their accounts until retirement.

-An employer, then, releases the accumulated amount along with accrued interest to the individual’s account on the date of retirement or superannuation.
+An employer then releases the accumulated amount, along with accrued interest, to the individual’s account on the date of retirement or superannuation.
 GPF withdrawal rules also allow individuals to utilise the accumulated sum prior to their retirement, subject to certain conditions.